๐Ÿ”‹College Physics I โ€“ Introduction

 Electric Field in Conductors and at Conductor Surfaces

-• Inside a conductor in equilibrium, E=0E = 0—if there were a field, charges would move, contradicting equilibrium
+• Inside a conductor in equilibrium, E=0E = 0.
+If there were a field, free charges would move, contradicting the assumption of equilibrium.

-• Charge accumulates at sharp points and edges, creating higher surface charge density and stronger local fields—this explains corona discharge
+• Charge accumulates at sharp points and edges, creating higher surface charge density and stronger local fields.
+This is why lightning rods work and why corona discharge occurs at pointed conductors.

 Electric Field in Capacitors

-• The field direction is from positive to negative plate, and it's nearly zero outside an ideal capacitor
+• The field direction is from the positive plate to the negative plate, and it's nearly zero outside an ideal parallel-plate capacitor.

-Compare: Field just outside a conductor (σ/ε0\sigma/\varepsilon_0) vs. infinite plane (σ/2ε0\sigma/2\varepsilon_0)—the factor of 2 difference occurs because the conductor's field exists only on one side, while the infinite plane has field on both sides.
+Compare: Field just outside a conductor (ฯƒ/ฮต0\sigma/\varepsilon_0) vs. infinite plane (ฯƒ/2ฮต0\sigma/2\varepsilon_0).
+The factor of 2 difference occurs because the conductor's field exists only on one side, while the infinite plane has field on both sides.
+Each configuration has the same total flux per unit charge, just distributed differently.

 Quick Reference Table